What Tools or Instruments are Used to Test Internet Speeds?

 Simplified network diagram depicting a centralized test system and handheld field testers

 The actual "Internet Speed" is difficult to test, because there are infinite end-point combinations.
 However, people often use the term Speed Test to refer to Internet Access Speed Test, which is the maximum speed "guaranteed" (or advertised, or best effort) by the Internet service provider (ISP).
-The key word is Access.
-This is the speed between the gateway and/or modem at the subscriber's premises (home or business) and a dedicated server vetted by the ISP, sitting right at the "edge" of the Internet cloud (the closest to the end user).
+The keyword is Access.
+This is the speed between the gateway and/or modem at the subscriber's premises (home or business) and a dedicated server vetted by the ISP, sitting right at the "edge" of the Internet cloud (in terms of latency, that would be the closest to the end-user).
 Even inside the subscribers' homes, there may be routers, switches and Wi-Fi that can affect the final data throughput.

 The Software/App Approach (Not Recommended)

 One popular tool to check Internet Access Speed is Ookla® Speedtest.net or derivatives offered by ISPs and content providers.
 Residential users may not have other options than to download the Speedtest™ app (or similar) to their phones, tablets or computers.
-However, those may be limited by their processors (CPUs), internal data bus or how busy they are with other tasks.
-They also come built into certain streaming boxes, routers and gateways.
+However, those may be limited by their processors (CPUs), internal data bus, memory and how busy they are performing other tasks.
+Internet speed test tools also come built into certain streaming boxes, routers and gateways.
 Their results tend to vary significantly for services beyond 500 Mbit/s (or Mbps), due to several reasons:

 • Shared CPU resources (busy with multiple applications and tasks running)